tdunning/Tutorials/_docs/shape_design/NACA0012_Design.md

 ## Goals

 For this tutorial, we return to the classic NACA 0012 test case that was the subject of the [Quick Start](https://github.com/su2code/SU2/wiki/Quick-Start) and perform aerodynamic shape design.
 Upon completing this tutorial, the user will be familiar with performing an optimal shape design of a 2D geometry.
 The initial geometry chosen for the tutorial is the NACA 0012 airfoil in transonic, inviscid flow.
-This tutorial is mean to be an introduction for using the components of SU2 for shape design in the context of a simple, unconstrained optimization problem.
+This tutorial is meant to be an introduction for using the components of SU2 for shape design in the context of a simple, unconstrained optimization problem.
 Consequently, the following SU2 tools will be showcased in this tutorial:
 - **SU2_CFD** - performs the direct and the adjoint flow simulations
 - **SU2_DOT** - projects the adjoint surface sensitivities into the design space to obtain the gradient
 - **SU2_DEF** - deforms the geometry and mesh with changes in the design variables during the shape optimization process